The red-blue-yellow matching problem: Introduction

 \begin{thm} \cite[Theorem 1.1]{yuster2012almost} There is a deterministic algorithm that, given a red-blue colored graph $G$ and an integer $k\ge0$, either correctly asserts that there is no matching of size $\alpha'(G)$ with exactly $k$ red edges, or returns a matching of size at least $\alpha'(G)-1$ with exactly $k$ red edges. \end{thm}

 We remark that this algorithm might return a matching of size $\alpha'(G)-1$ with $k$ red edges even when there is one of size $\alpha'(G)$.

-The above result can be interpreted as follows.\footnote{The following is actually slightly stronger than what is shown in \cite{yuster2012almost}, but it can be derived without much difficulty.} Let us denote by $P_M(G)$ the matching polytope of $G$, i.e., the convex hull of all incidence vectors of matchings of $G$.
+The above result can be strengthened as follows, with the same proof as in \cite{yuster2012almost}.
+Let us denote by $P_M(G)$ the matching polytope of $G$, i.e., the convex hull of all incidence vectors of matchings of $G$.
 Throughout the paper, we denote by $E$ the set of edges of $G$, and we write $x(F):=\sum_{e\in F} x_e$ for any $F\subseteq E$.
 Consider the linear program (LP) $\max \{x(E): x\in P_M(G),\, x(R)=k\}$, where $R$ is the set of red edges of $G$.
 Assume that the LP is feasible (otherwise there is of course no matching with exactly $k$ red edges) and has optimal value $\alpha^*$.
-Then, there is a deterministic algorithm that finds a matching with $k$ red edges and cardinality at least $\lceil\alpha^*\rceil-1$ (where this value turns out to be at least $\alpha'(G)-1$, i.e., the matching is maximum or almost maximum).
+Then, there is a deterministic algorithm that finds a matching with $k$ red edges and cardinality at least $\lceil\alpha^*\rceil-1$.
 Let us sketch this algorithm.
-First, one solves the aforementioned LP (this can be done in polynomial time thanks to the classical result of Edmonds \cite{edmonds1965maximum}).
+First, one solves the aforementioned LP (this can be done in polynomial time thanks to the results of Edmonds \cite{edmonds1965maximum}, Padberg and Rao \cite{PadbergRao}, and the equivalence of separation and optimization).
 If the optimal solution is integer, the algorithm returns the corresponding matching of $G$.
 Otherwise, the hyperplane $x(R)=k$ cuts an edge of $P_M(G)$ and thus one can obtain an optimal solution lying in the relative interior of an edge of $P_M(G)$, which is therefore a convex combination of (the incidence vectors of) two adjacent matchings of $G$.
-These can be shown to be maximum, or almost maximum, matchings of $G$, one with more than $k$ red edges, one with less, and their symmetric difference is a path or an even cycle.
-By proving a simple result on the almost perfect matchings of paths and even cycles, one finds that it is always possible to select edges from the symmetric difference in order to obtain an almost maximum matching with exactly $k$ red edges.
-In particular, the following holds:
+It can be seen that one of these matchings has at least $k$ red edges and the other has at most $k$ red edges, and their symmetric difference is a path or an even cycle.
+By proving a simple result on the almost perfect matchings of paths and even cycles, one finds that it is always possible to select edges from the symmetric difference in order to obtain a matching with exactly $k$ red edges, losing at most one in size.
+Let us focus on the case where the symmetric difference is a cycle, hence both matchings have the same size $\alpha^*$, as the other cases are similar.
+The following holds:

 \begin{prop}\cite[Lemma 2.2]{yuster2012almost} Let $G$ be a red-blue colored even cycle, and let $M_0$ (resp., $M_1$) be the perfect matching of all even (resp., odd) edges of $G$.
 Then, for any integer $k$ between $|M_0\cap R|$ and $|M_1\cap R|$ there exists an almost maximum matching of $G$ with exactly $k$ red edges. \end{prop}